SamuelMaddox/dev-notes/guides/eslint-config.md

 # ESLint Config

-⚠️ This may be changing soon.
+> ⚠️ This may be changing soon.
 See [ESLint New Flat Configuration Files](https://eslint.org/docs/latest/use/configure/configuration-files-new).
-With the new flat configuration file, the rule packages may have different import names.
+With the new flat configuration file, some config packages may have different import names.
 For example: [typescript-eslint](https://typescript-eslint.io/getting-started/typed-linting).
 This section may need updated once the new flat configuration files are more widely adopted

 Projects scaffolding libraries usually include their own linting rules and configuration packages.
 Here are some examples of such packages: